 To make headway on this point requires giving further consideration to the question of necessity.
 As we saw above, Williams wants to show how moral obligation can be uncoupled from the voluntarist conception of moral responsibility characteristic of the morality system.
-The fact that a moral obligation has validity is no guarantee one will not be faced with the necessity of having to violate that obligation in a situation of moral conflict.
-But is Williams justified in assuming there is a certain necessity to how such a conflict is resolved, namely that one's thick ethical concepts always trump any conflicting thin moral obligation?
+As he says, the fact a moral obligation has validity is no guarantee one will not be faced with the necessity of having to violate that obligation in a situation of moral conflict.
+But is Williams justified in assuming there is a certain necessity to how such a conflict is resolved?

-We have been considering the kind of conflict where one ought to $\neg \varphi$ , one ought to $\neg \varphi$ , one can $\varphi$ , one can $\neg \varphi$ , but one cannot both $\varphi$ and $\neg \varphi$ .
+We have been considering the kind of conflict where one ought to $\neg \varphi$, one ought to $\neg \varphi$, one can φ , one can $\neg \varphi$, but one cannot both φ and $\neg \varphi$.
 In this type of conflict, the kind faced by Agamemnon, doing some wrong is unavoidable.
-So far we have focused on the reasons Agamemnon gives to sacrifice his daughter.
-But Aeschylus also highlights the reasons not to act in this way.
-At a later date, in revenge for Iphigeneia's death, Agamemnon is murdered by his wife Clytaemnestra, who justifies her actions to the Chorus in the following terms:
+So far, we have focused on the reasons Agamemnon gave to sacrifice his daughter.
+But Aeschylus also highlighted the reasons not to act in this way.
+At a later date, in revenge for Iphigeneia's death, Agamemnon was murdered by his wife Clytaemnestra, who justified her actions to the Chorus in the following terms: